covcom/300CEM/Week_03_XML_and_Gradle/README.md

     }
     ```

-    The idea of the code above is that once our use press the 'add' button on options menu, we'll add the current vehicle to the list.
+    The idea of the code above is that once our use press the 'add' button on the options menu, we'll add the current vehicle to the list.
 Then we go through the list one by one to collect info of each vehicle.
-The info we collect will then be displayed back to our user in the big TextView arer.
+The info we collect will then be displayed back to our user in the big TextView area.
 There're several things to know in the code above:
     * `Vehicle v : vehicleList` is called **enhanced _for_ loop**.
 Normally what we do in Java is `for (int i = 0; i < vehicleList.size(); i++)`.
 But this enhanced for loop provides a handy shortcut.
     * `v.getPrice()` give us back variable of int type, while `v.getEngine()` gives us double.

-7. Insert the following to handle depreciation of value and engine capabililty.
+7. Insert the following to handle depreciation of value and engine capability.

     ```java
     private int depreciatePrice(int price) {